 Generally, for each field trip, 2 parents may attend as chaperones, unless specifically noted otherwise.
 These 2 chaperones are paid for by the school and ride on the bus to and from the field trip location.
-Parents who would like to be one of the chaperones must return an interest slip by the given due date to the teacher.
+Families who would like to be one of the chaperones must return an interest slip or add their name to the signup on parentsquare by the given due date to the teacher.
 There will be a raffle to choose the 2 chaperones each field trip.
-If a parent has already attended a field trip that year, they will not be selected again in the raffle, unless there is not enough parents signed up.
-If you choose to join your child's class at the field trip, please let the teacher know.
-Please note, all students must ride the bus to and from the event, even if the parent/guardian attends the field trip.
+If a family has already attended a field trip that year, they will not be selected again in the raffle, unless there is not enough families signed up.
+Please note, all students must ride the bus to and from the event, even if the parent/quardian attends the field trip.